Parc 55 and Hilton Union Square (Review)

 Location

-There are hotels for getting away from it all, but this is not one of them.
+There are hotels to get away from it all, but this is not one of them.
 You are in the vibrant heart of the city.
-As we walked past a street musician playing buckets and bottles and into Union Square my wife heard the tour bus tout chanting “hop on, hop off” while a street evangelist was at the same time shouting something about “Jesus”.
-She turned to me and said “I love the city”.
+As we walked past a street musician playing buckets and bottles and into Union Square, my wife heard the tour bus tout chanting “hop on, hop off” while a street evangelist was shouting something about “Jesus.”
+She turned to me and said, “I love the city.”
 She is the kind of person who should stay here.

 Rooms